ballerina-platform/module-ballerina-kubernetes/samples/sample6/README.md

 - This sample runs simple ballerina hello world service in kubernetes cluster with https.
 Keystore will automatically passed into relevant POD by using k8s secret volume mount.
-- The endpoint is annotated with @kubernetes:SVC{} and without passing serviceType as NodePort.
+- The endpoint is annotated with @kubernetes:Service{} and without passing serviceType as NodePort.
 - Note that the @kubernetes:Deployment{} is optional.
 - Default values for kubernetes annotation attributes will be used to create artifacts.
 - Following files will be generated from this sample.